NIFK14036U The Food Industry: Structure and Economics

 Students present their project report, and questions, comments and feed back will be given by teacher and internal censor

 - Written examination, 2 hours under invigilationWritten assignment

 - Type of assessment details

-a.
-2-hour written exam in lecture hall
+- a.
+2-hour written examination in lecture hall

 b.
 Report on study project and presentation.
 The report is about analyzing strategies, strategic challenges, business problems, food industry projects etc. for a specific agri- or food company.
 One or two students per project.
 It is specified at the beginning which is the contribution of each student.
 Students also are asked individual questions.
 Students receive individual evaluations at the end.